splunk/observability-workshop/content/en/tko/session-5/fix-apache.md

     memory: 12Mi
 ```

+Save the changes you have made.

+{{% notice title="Hint" style="info" icon="exclamation" %}}
-Save the changes youhave made.
-(Hint: Use `Esc` followed by `:wq!` to save your changes).
+`kubectl edit` will open the contents in the `vi` editor, use `Esc` followed by `:wq!` to save your changes.
+{{% /notice %}}

-Because the StatefulSet is immutable, we must delete the existing Pod and let the StatefulSet re-create it with the new changes.
+Because StatefulSets are immutable, we must delete the existing Pod and let the StatefulSet re-create it with the new changes.

 ``` bash
 kubectl delete pod php-apache-0 -n apache